 Contract manufacturing, as the name suggests, focuses on the manufacturing, packaging, and distribution needs of the client.

-There are six main steps to getting started in a contract manufacturing agreement:
+There are six main steps to getting started with a contract manufacturing agreement:

 1. Before anything begins, both parties enter a confidentiality agreement to protect the interests of the client.